Filter Evaluation v0.9.0

 ) -> FilteredNode | None:

-"""Build a tree containing only matching elements, preserving hierarchy among them.
-Non-matching ancestors are included for context."""
+"""Build a tree of matching elements, keeping non-matching ancestors for context."""

 self_matches = element in matched_elements